iexcloud/docs/source/administration/access-and-security.md

     **Dataset permissions:** Grants read/write/delete access to specified datasets.

     **Allowed Domain(s):** Leaving blank allows requests with the token from any domain.
 Specifying a domain(s) limits requests to be from that domain(s).
-Read more at [Restrict Domains For Calls Made With A Publishable Key](https://iexcloud.zendesk.com/hc/en-us/articles/1500012485021).
+Read more at [Restrict Data Access to Specific Domains](./access-and-security/restricting-data-access-to-specific-domains.md).

     **Core Credit Usage Limit:** Restricts the number of core credits available to the token.